 At times I found it hard to juggle study, work and childcare but the intensive teaching blocks made it easier for me to attend lectures and workshops.
 I paid for my younger daughter to go to nursery for an extra morning each week and used that time for reading and research.
 Still, I often found myself studying between 8pm and 10pm, when the kids were tucked up in bed, and I was grateful for 24-hour online access to UWE’s library facilities.
 But now the hard work is over and I’m just waiting for my final results.

 Over the past year, I’ve been part of a supportive cohort of students who are committed to science communication.
 I’ve developed the confidence to pursue a new career path and given up my old job to become a Research Fellow in UWE’s Science Communication Unit.
 Before the PGCert, I dreamed of working in science communication but now I’m actually doing it.

-Posted on June 15, 2017, in MSc Science Communication, PgCert Practical Science Communication, PhD, Science Communication Unit, Students at SCU, Uncategorized and tagged Andy Ridgway, blog, Kate Turton, MSc Science Communication, PgCert Practical Science Communication, postgraduate, Sci comm, Science Communication Unit, Science in Public Spaces, science writing, Simple Scimum, UWE Bristol, Writing Science.
+Posted on June 15, 2017, in MSc Science Communication, PgCert Practical Science Communication, PhD, Science Communication Unit and tagged Academic Blogging, Andy Ridgway, Kate Turton, MSc Science Communication, PgCert Practical Science Communication, Science in Public Spaces, Science Writing & Journalism, Simple Scimum, UWE Bristol, Writing Science.
 Bookmark the permalink.
 Leave a comment.